 Pilates can be suitable for all age groups, all fitness levels and for beginners.
 For those with certain health conditions equipment based Pilates is very safe as the equipment provides support for the body during the exercises.

 Pilates is transformative and the benefits of the exercises can be many and varied.
 Clients make Pilates their exercise of choice to correct poor posture, improve balance, increase overall strength and flexibility and to reform the mobility and the support of joints including the spine.
 Equipment based Pilates can can improve bone mineral density so it is beneficial for osteoporosis.
-Pilates is medically approved and is often recommended for rehabilitation.
+Pilates is medically approved and if frequently recommended for rehabilitation by health professionals.

 There is much evidence that Pilates can reduce chronic low back pain.
 Pilates exercises target particular muscle groups so as to strengthen and to optimise the recruitment of the muscles that support the spine and particularly the low back.
 This can result in a noticeable reduction in pain levels.